Introduction

 Assessment Methods

-By written examination, essay work and class presentation, as prescribed for each course and by submission of a dissertation.
+By written examination, essay work and class presentation as prescribed for each course and by submission of a dissertation.
+The degree of MSc shall not be awarded to a candidate who fails to achieve a CGS grade of D3 or above in PI5901, irrespective of their performance in other courses.

-- Scrutinise salient, real-world strategic and economic issues that affect a range of sectors around the world while developing the methodology and knowledge needed to interpret strategic situations that present in these areas
+- Scrutinise salient, real-world security issues that affect a range of sectors around the world while developing the methodology and knowledge needed to interpret strategic situations that present in these areas

 - Take part in the Wargaming Club, a group convened by the Strategic Studies programme leaders, to sharpen your skills in strategic thinking, tactics, diplomacy, communication, and teamwork